-- 2.1.1 Individual assessments are completed before the person comes to live in the residential service. - 2.1.2 Individual care plans informed by comprehensive assessments are developed with each resident as soon as practicable after their admission. - 2.1.3 Each resident is consulted with, and participates in, the development of their individual care plan with the multidisciplinary team.
-The written individual care plan is kept on their case file and is signed by the resident where practicable. - 2.1.4 Each resident has a care plan that takes account of all aspects of their physical and mental health, personal and social care needs and any supports required to meet those needs, as identified in ongoing assessment. - 2.1.5 Referral arrangements are in place to obtain rehabilitative services from health and social care services including: physiotherapy, occupational therapy, specialist nursing, speech and language therapy and other services as required by the resident to help them achieve optimal physical function and independence. - 2.1.6 Each resident has access to a copy of their individual care plan in an accessible format. - 2.1.7 Each resident's care plan is formally reviewed in accordance with the regulations or more frequently if there is a change in needs or circumstances.
-The review of the individual care plan is multidisciplinary and is conducted in a manner that ensures the maximum participation of each resident and is agreed with the resident.
-Issues raised by the resident during the care plan review are followed up by staff and feedback is provided to the resident.

-- 2.1.8 The review of the individual care plan assesses its effectiveness and takes into account changes in circumstances, new developments and outcomes achieved.
+- 2.1.1 Individual assessments are completed before the person comes to live in the residential service. - 2.1.2 Individual care plans informed by comprehensive assessments are developed for each resident as soon as practicable after their admission. - 2.1.3 Each resident is consulted with and participates in the development of a comprehensive individual care plan, in consultation with their families and/or representative if the resident so wishes, and the multidisciplinary team.
+The written individual care plan is kept on the case file and is signed by the resident where practicable. - 2.1.4 Each resident has a care plan that takes account of all aspects of their physical and mental health, personal and social care needs and any supports required to meet those needs, as identified in ongoing assessment. - 2.1.5 Each resident has access to a copy of their individual care plan in an accessible format. - 2.1.6 Each resident's care plan is formally reviewed in accordance with the regulations, or more frequently if there is a change in needs or circumstances.
+The review of the individual care plan is multidisciplinary and is conducted in a manner that ensures the maximum participation of each resident and their family or representative (where appropriate) and agreed with the resident.
+Residents are provided with feedback following each review of their care plan. - 2.1.7 The review of the individual care plan assesses its effectiveness and takes into account changes in circumstances, new developments and outcomes achieved.
 It names those responsible for pursuing objectives in the plan within agreed timescales.
-The review process is recorded and the rationale for any changes documented. - 2.1.9 Where a resident declines to engage in the individual care planning process, the person in charge ensures that arrangements are made to address their assessed needs and to include their aspirations and wishes insofar as these can be ascertained.
-A record is kept of all attempts to engage with the resident in the planning process.
+The review process is recorded and the rationale for any changes documented. - 2.1.8 Where a resident declines to engage in the individual care planning process, the person in charge ensures that arrangements are made to address their assessed needs and include their aspirations and wishes insofar as these can be ascertained.
+A record is kept of all attempts to engage with the resident and their representative in the planning process.